mlabs-haskell/lambda-buffers/docs/typescript.md

 ## Limitations

-- Only Haskell 2010 typeclasses are supported for the TypeScript code generator.
+- Only Haskell 2010 typeclasses are supported for the Typescript code generator.
 So, the following schemas will probably generate incorrect code.

   ```purescript
   derive Eq (MyPair a a)